Train routes: Click for larger map |

 -

-The Cairo-Luxor-Aswan deluxe sleeper must be booked at the separate Ernst Sleeping Trains Reservation Office at Cairo Ramses station, located on the outside of the western facade of the station building, an archway or two to the right of the impressive locked-shut main door, the office location is marked on this satellite view of Cairo station.
-The office is marked Ernst, Sleeping Trains Reservation Office.
+The Cairo-Luxor-Aswan deluxe sleeper can be booked online or booked in person at the separate Ernst Sleeping Trains Reservation Office at Cairo Ramses station, located on the outside of the western facade of the station building, next to Station Entrance 1, an archway or two to the right of the impressive locked-shut main door.
+The office location is marked on this satellite view of Cairo station.
 Tickets must be paid for foreign currency, either US dollars, euros or pounds sterling.
-Originally you had to pay in cash, but it's reported in 2022 that credit cards are now also accepted.
+Originally you had to pay in cash, but in 2022 it was reported that credit cards are now accepted.
 There are also Ernst/Watania sleeper offices at Luxor & Aswan stations.

 The sleeper usually has berths available if you book a day or two in advance, but at peak tourist times such as Easter it gets fully-booked by tour groups, so pre-booking is recommended.